tinacms/tina.io/content/guides/tina-cloud/existing-site/add-tinacms.md

 }
 ```

 It's a very simple page for now (we'll make this admin page look a bit more impressive in a few steps).

-One thing that you will notice is that when you navigate to a [post using this page layout](http://localhost:3000/posts/hello-world), you will see a pencil icon in the corner.
+One thing that you will notice is that when you navigate to a [post using this page layout](http://localhost:3000/posts/hello-world), you will be prompted to log in to Tina Cloud (You may be already logged in).
+Once logged in, you will see a pencil icon in the corner.
 Open it up and you'll see a blank Tina sidebar!